fraunhofer-isi/micat/doc/source/indices/indices_description.md

 *Details about the mapping of energy carriers to these groups can be found in* *back_end/import/public/mapping__final_energy_carrier__primary_energy_carrier.xlsx*

-Given the fact that electricity, heat, and H2 and synthetic fuels need to be generated from primary energy carriers (see Chapter below), they are not listed among primary energy carriers.
+Given the fact that heat, and H2 and synthetic fuels can also be generated from electricity (see Chapter below), electricity is also listed among primary energy carriers to simplify the calculation.
+However, electricity is not a primary energy carrier in the classical sense, so the necessary electricity for the generation of H2 and heat is later converted back to its primary energy sources.

 id_indicator
 -